Adeboye22/Adeboye22/README.md

   Hello and Welcome! 👋🏾
 </h1>

 I'm a Software Engineer proficient in utilizing technology to write code for crafting responsive, interactive, and functional applications.
-With two years of coding experience, I've contributed to project deployment as part of collaborative teams focused on web app development.
+With three years of coding experience, I've contributed to projects deployments as part of collaborative teams focused on web app development.
 The motivation to design software products that prioritize user-friendliness, interactivity, and alignment with user requirements drives me.
-I look forward to the opportunity of collaborating with an organization that shares the objective of satisfying customer needs through web-based solutions.

 **Here's a quick summary about me**:

 - 👨‍💻 Pronouns: He/Him.
 - 💡 Fun facts: I love gospel music (I play the bass guitar and drums).
 I am a big fan of sports and politics.
 Samsung and Apple enthusiast.
 I love artistic designs, colors, science, FIFA on Playstation, I love vlogging..
 I find the best out of people.
-- 🌱 I’m a Frontend Software Engineering graduate at ALX Africa, i build client-side web projects with frameworks like ReactJs.
+- 🌱 I’m a Software Engineering graduate at ALX Africa, i build client-side web projects with frameworks like ReactJs.
 I also possess a bachelor's   in Geology from Ekiti State University.
-- 😊 I’m looking for help with open source projects, hackathons, internships, job opportunities, and startup partnerships.
 - 💼 Job interests: Software Engineering, Technical Writing, Community Management, Leadership, Business/Marketing Software.
 - 📫 You can contact me via Instagram: [@darhmmy.gram](www.instagram.com/darhmmy.gram/) , email: oyeniyaoluwadamilola@outlook.com or LinkedIn: [Oluwadamilola Adeboye Oyeniya](https://www.linkedin.com/in/oluwadamilola-adeboye-oyeniya-a92446174)